-- Agree with your fellow partners the expenses you all wish to claim e.g mileage to clients, - Agree equivalent budgets for personal preference allowable expenses e.g gadgets - Make sure you have claimed all your business expenses, even if it takes you into losses this year - Remember to claim start-up costs (costs incurred before the first sale but in anticipation of it) - Put your family to work in your business to use their tax allowances - · Equitably reward investment to use interest allowances - Share your assets/income to use spouse allowances. - Apply for married couples allowance transfer if your spouse has little income and you are not a higher rate tax payer - Claim Working Tax Credits if your family earns below £16,105. - Claim child tax credits if your family earns below £60,000 - Make regular gifts now, out of your ordinary income to reduce IHT liability. - Invest in EIS and VCTs and claim higher rate tax reliefs - Claim the extra relief for paying into pensions or making gift aid donations - Invest in Plant and Machinery and claim capital allowances on up to £1m.
+- Make sure you have claimed all your business expenses, even if it takes you into losses this year. - · Remember to claim start-up costs (costs incurred before the first sale but in anticipation of - · Put your family to work in your business. - Share your assets/income to use spouse allowances. - Apply for married couples allowance transfer if your spouse has little income and you are not a higher rate tax payer. - · Claim working tax credits. - Claim child tax credits if your family earns below £60,000. - Make regular gifts now, out of your ordinary income to reduce IHT liability. - Invest in EIS and VCTs and claim higher rate tax reliefs. - Claim the extra relief for paying into pensions or making gift aid donations.